Colon PolypsSkip to the navigation

 Tests that look inside your body

 - Flexible sigmoidoscopy.
 Flexible sigmoidoscopy allows the doctor to look at the lower third of the colon.
 During a sigmoidoscopy exam, samples of any growths can be collected (biopsied).
 And precancerous and cancerous polyps can sometimes be removed.
+But if your doctor finds polyps, you will need to have a colonoscopy to check the upper part of your colon.

 - Colonoscopy.
 This screening method lets a doctor inspect the entire colon for polyps and cancer.
 During a colonoscopy, samples of any growths can be collected (biopsied).
 And precancerous and cancerous polyps usually can be removed.